cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

    - Individual compensation for all constituents of a group from the greater community

-Election of the members of a specialization group can happen in a wide variety of ways and be subject to an arbitrary number of associated rules.
-For its initial implementation as a part of this ADR we recommend that a general election abstraction (`Electionator`) is provided as well as a basic implementation of that abstraction which allows for a continuous election of members of a specialization group.
+Membership admittance to a specialization group could take place over a wide variety of mechanisms.
+The most obvious example is through a general vote among the entire community, however in certain systems a community may want to allow the members already in a specialization group to internally elect new members, or maybe the community may assign a permission to a particular specialization group to appoint members to other 3rd party groups.
+The sky is really the limit as to how membership admittance can be structured.
+We attempt to capture these some of these possiblities in a common interface dubbed the `Electionator`.
+For its initial implementation as a part of this ADR we recommend that the general election abstraction (`Electionator`) is provided as well as a basic implementation of that abstraction which allows for a continuous election of members of a specialization group.